-The Wadden Sea World Heritage Site, as one of the largest protected areas in Europe, contributes to the EU Biodiversity Strategy for 2030, most notably to the nature protection targets of protecting at least 30% of the EU’s land and sea, with one third thereoffor strict protection, but most importantly aids to build a coherent Trans-European Nature Network.
+The Wadden Sea World Heritage Site, as one of the largest protected areas in Europe, contributes to the EU Biodiversity Strategy for 2030, most notably to the nature protection targets of protecting at least 30% of the EU’s land and sea, with one third thereof – 10 % of total land and sea area – for strict protection, but most importantly aids to build a coherent Trans-European Nature Network.
 The SIMP and the comprehensive management system of the Wadden Sea World Heritage Site including the Wadden Sea Plan (WSP) as joint management plan, can serve as a model for effective protected areas management.